Life and death are prime concerns of frail, mortal human beings. Which, of life and death, has the upper hand in the long-run? Life, every time.

-in France, Vincent Lambert has been in a coma since a 2008 road accident.
+In France, Vincent Lambert has been in a coma since a 2008 road accident.
 After many years of battling where his wife wanted to stop the apparatus that was keeping him alive while his parents were opposed to it, the court finally decided to stop treatment in June 2014.
-But since then, the case remains bogged down with contradictory judicial procedures by members of a splintered family.
+But since then, the case remains bogged down with different judicial procedures by members of a splintered family.
 Doctors finally stopped hydrating him and administered strong sedation; he died in July 2019.

 It must be wretched to face a situation like this day in, day out.
-I certainly don’t know all the reasons on either side for their penchant towards their wishes.
-This is a very delicate issue.
-Should we artificially prolong life when there is no physical hope for a recovery?
+I certainly don’t know all the reasons on either side for their penchant towards their wishes; this is a very delicate issue.
+Should we artificially prolong life when there is no real hope for a recovery?
 When it appears that a person won’t regain any reality of physical life?

-This question arises for elderly people who, for whatever reason, find themselves being forced to remain alive maybe against their will.
+This question arises for older people who, for whatever reason, find themselves forced to remain alive, maybe against their will.
 This pain can be, and often is, on the side of the living as they see a loved one succumb to sickness or get carried away by an unforeseen accident.

-I’m not talking about assisting someone to die.
-To the contrary, we’re discussing postponing imminent death if treatment is stopped and where there’s no hope for a reasonable life after recovery.
-Stances for wanting someone to continue living can be based on religion or philosophy of life and death.
+I’m not talking about assisting someone who is dying.
+On the contrary, we’re discussing imminent death by stopping treatment where there’s no hope for a reasonable life after recovery.
+Stances for wanting someone to continue living can be religion or philosophy of life and death.

-Last week we saw neshama chayim.
-The breath of LIVES or the essence of lives that God breathed into the first human being in Genesis 2.7.
+Last week we saw neshama chayim, the breath of LIVES or the essence of lives that God breathed into the first human being in Genesis 2:7.
 We saw how there is a general resurrection of all human beings.
 I can’t get into the details because this is a vastly different subject.
 This general resurrection takes place at a definite point on the timeline of God’s plan in the future.
-God has given us His timeline to bring peace and prosperity to Earth and to all of humankind.
-This is the amazing story of the Bible that The Explanation is detailing.
+God has given us His timeline to bring peace and prosperity to Earth and all of humankind; this is the fantastic story of the Bible that The Explanation is detailing.

 We’re only at the very beginning with the creation of the first man.
-But, God’s whole plan is outlined and set in motion.
-Just like the Queen Elizabeth passenger ship that sails out of Southhampton for a planned journey with a number of port visits on the way to its destination.
-The travel times between ports and in each port and the length of the trip are known ahead of time.
+But, God has outlined His whole Plan and set in motion.
+Just like the Queen Elizabeth passenger ship that sails out of Southhampton for a planned journey with several port visits on the way to its destination.
+The passengers know the travel times between ports, time in each port, and the duration of the trip in advance.
 Some passengers might debark while others embark at the different ports.
-The trip is planned
+It’s a planned trip.

 19 If in this life only we have hope in Christ, we are of all men most miserable.